Gifted87/DNC-Meta-Learning/Research_Paper.md

 *   An implementation of a DNC agent suitable for RL, incorporating sparse reads, usage-based memory allocation, and temporal link matrix updates.
 *   Integration of the DNC with an Actor-Critic (A2C) [9] RL algorithm using Generalized Advantage Estimation (GAE) [10].
 *   Benchmarking the DNC-RL agent against a comparable LSTM baseline on a procedural maze navigation task and an algorithmic repeat-copy task.
-*   (Hypothetical) Demonstration that the DNC agent achieves a significant sample efficiency improvement (target: ~40% fewer episodes) on the procedural maze task.
+*      Demonstration that the DNC agent achieves a significant sample efficiency improvement (target: ~40% fewer episodes) on the procedural maze task.
 *   Qualitative analysis through visualization of the DNC's memory access patterns during task execution.

 The remainder of this paper is structured as follows: Section 2 discusses related work.
 Section 3 details the DNC architecture and its integration with RL.
 Section 4 describes the experimental setup.
-Section 5 presents and discusses our (hypothetical) results.
+Section 5 presents and discusses our    results.
 Section 6 concludes and outlines future directions.

 ---